|

 implementation of processor scheduling, memory management,

-was the primary architect for VMware's Distributed
+the architect and tech lead for VMware's Distributed

 Resource Scheduler (DRS).